LBeghini/Weather-Hell/README.md

 - A small description of the temperature
 - The time when the data was collected

+### Data persistency

+The cities searched are persisted on the localstorage for easy later access, and will appear under the search input.

 ## Resources

 ### Mock Screens